 < Browse to Previous Essay | Browse to Next Essay >

-Yacolt Burn, largest forest fire in recorded state history, rages from September 11 to 13, 1902.
+Yacolt Burn, largest forest fire in recorded Washington history to that point, rages from September 11 to September 13, 1902.

 HistoryLink.org Essay 5196

 From September 11 to 13, 1902, the Yacolt Burn, the largest forest fire in recorded Washington history to that point (and for more than a century thereafter), destroys 238,920 acres -- more than 370 square miles -- and kills 38 people in Clark, Cowlitz, and Skamania counties.
 The fire is fanned by unusual dry winds from the east and travels 36 miles in 36 hours.
 There is no organized effort to stop the conflagration, which consumes $30 million in timber -- more than $600 million in 2001 dollars.
 As many as 80 other fires around the state that summer consume more than 400,000 acres of timber.
 Rain finally extinguishes the Yacolt Burn.

 The causes of the Yacolt Burn were never firmly established.
 The origin was variously recorded as the Wind River Valley, the Washougal River Valley, along the Lewis River, and at Star Mountain.
 Loggers burning logging slash, logging operations, and farmers burning to clear land were common causes of fires.

 Horace Wetherall was the only forest ranger employed in the Mount Rainier Forest Reserve.
 He had recently been reprimanded for employing a fire crew and he was reluctant to be disciplined again.
 When he spotted the fire, he took no action to battle the blaze.
 Dry winds from Eastern Washington carried the fire west and north, darkening the sky.
 A steamboat on the Columbia River had to use a searchlight to navigate.
 Local residents feared an eruption of Mount St. Helens or Mount Rainier.
 Smoke reached Seattle and Astoria.